shadabahmed/shadabahmed.github.io/_posts/2025-05-02-fan-mod-meanwell.md

 * TOC
 {:toc}

 Working in robotics often means dealing with reliable yet noisy Meanwell power supplies.
 Unfortunately, the tiny 40mm fans inside these units are incredibly loud, significantly affecting comfort and causing increased tinnitus over extended periods.
 In an effort to reclaim some sanity, I embarked on a modding adventure to silence my Meanwell PSU.
 Here’s a straightforward guide on how you can do the same.
+The specidic model I worked with is
+<a href="https://www.meanwell.com/Upload/PDF/RSP-2000/RSP-2000-SPEC.PDF" target="_blank" rel="noopener noreferrer">RSP-2000</a>

 ![Meanwell](/assets/images/fan_mod/RSP-2000-483.png){:.media-left, style="width:300px"}